 17U NATIONAL TEAM DEVELOPMENT PROGRAM

 In 2012, USA Baseball fielded its first ever 17U National Team Development Program.
-Members of the 17U NTDP are identified through the 17U East and West Championships and the National Team Identification Series.
+Members of the 17U NTDP are identified through the 17U East and West National Team Championships and the National Team Identification Series.
 The players take part in skill-development sessions, listen to various guest speakers and compete in intrasquad games.
-The 17U NTDP serves as a tool for USA Baseball to prepare the players for future competition at the national team level.
+The 17U NTDP serves as a tool for USA Baseball to prepare the players for future competition at the national-team level.

 15U NATIONAL TEAM

-In 2012, USA Baseball rolled out its first ever 15U National Team.
-The club, which is comprised of some of the most talented young players across the county, played four games in the Dominican Republic against the Dominicans and against Puerto Rico.
+In 2012, USA Baseball rolled out its first-ever 15U National Team.
+The club, which is comprised of some of the most talented young players across the county, played four games in the Dominican Republic against the Dominicans and Puerto Rico.
+Team USA went 4-0 abroad, outscoring their opponents, 31-3.

-A staple on the 15U baseball community's calendar going forward, USA Baseball's 15U Championships help the organization identify players for the National Team.
-The event is held in two regions -- East (Florida) and West (Arizona) -- and 72 teams compete in each region.
-USA Baseball representatives and scouts select the top players from each region and from there the National Team is chosen.
+A staple on the 15U baseball community's calendar going forward, USA Baseball's 15U National Team Championships and National Team Identification Series help the organization identify players for the 15U National Team.
+The National Team Championships are held in two regions -- East (Florida) and West (Arizona) -- and up to 72 teams compete in each region.
+USA Baseball representatives and scouts select the top players from each event, and from there the National Team is chosen.

 14U NATIONAL TEAM DEVELOPMENT PROGRAM

 Along with the 17U National Team Development Program, 2012 was the inaugural year for the 14U National Team Development Program.
-Members of the 14U NTDP will be identified through the 14U East and West Championships.
+Members of the 14U NTDP will be identified through the 14U East and West Championships and the National Team Identification Series.
 The players will take part in skill-development sessions, listen to various guest speakers and compete in intrasquad games.
-The 14U NTDP serves as a tool for USA Baseball to prepare its players for future competition at the national team level.
+The 14U NTDP serves as a tool for USA Baseball to prepare its players for future competition at the national-team level.

 WOMEN'S NATIONAL TEAM

 The USA Baseball Women's National Team (WNT) was established in 2004, when an 18-player team was chosen following open tryouts across the nation.
 The team went on to capture the gold medal in the first-ever IBAF Women's Baseball World Cup in Edmonton, Canada.
-Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan and took home the bronze medal from the 2008 World Cup in Japan.
-In 2010, the WNT won a second bronze medal in World Cup in Maracay, Venezuela.
+Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan, before taking home the bronze medal at the 2008 World Cup in Japan and again in 2010 in Venezuela.
+In 2012, the WNT won a silver medal at the World Cup in Edmonton, Canada.

-In 2012, the Women's National Team took home the silver medal from the IBAF Women's Baseball World Cup, which was played in Edmonton.
+Most recently, in 2014, the Women's National Team took home the silver medal from the WBSC Women's Baseball World Cup, which was played in Miyazaki, Japan.

-When not competing in the World Cup, the Women's National Team squares off in international friendship series, leads youth clinics and works to grow the game of baseball among women in the U.S.
+When not competing in the World Cup, the Women's National Team hosts a Women's Development Program, leads youth clinics and works to grow the game of baseball among women in the U.S.